 The font (the reservoir holding the oil) is often the most decorative part of the lamp.
 Understanding glass types helps with attribution and value estimation.

-What is the value of my antique oil lamp in 2026?
+What is my antique oil lamp worth in 2026?

 Appraisal values vary wildly based on condition and completeness.